CALL US: 0493 772 326

 Occupational Therapists help enable individuals to engage and participate in a variety of daily living activities.
 Occupational Therapists use a holistic approach to learn and understand each individual and what is meaningful to them, analyse their environment, and evaluate the skills needed to perform everyday tasks.

-How do OT's work with children?
+How can OT's support children?

 As children develop, their main occupation or activity is play.
+They learn how to interact with the world through playful encounters as they learn to problem solve, explore and socialise.